 Best for U.S. supermarket pharmacies: Blue Cash Preferred® Card from American Express

 Besides being one of the best grocery credit cards, the Blue Cash Preferred is also one of the best cash back cards for prescriptions filled at supermarkets.
-You’ll earn an amazing 6 percent cash back on purchases at U.S. supermarkets on up to $6,000 per year (then 1 percent back) for a small $95 annual fee ($0 introductory annual fee for one year).
+You’ll earn an amazing 6 percent cash back on purchases at U.S. supermarkets on up to $6,000 per year (then 1 percent back) for a small $95 annual fee ($0 introductory annual fee for the first year).

 If you expect your pharmacy expenses will shoot past this spending cap, the American Express® Gold Card offers an outstanding 4X Membership Rewards points on up to $25,000 in U.S. supermarket purchases per year for a heftier $250 annual fee.